Qatna: Palaces

 The Central Representative Unit of the palace consisted of three primary halls, all roofed using imposing wooden beams, likely cedar.
-The audience, governmental, and cultic halls are known to be the heart of the palace’s functional value.
-These units are built using the architectural Double-Hall Concept, seen as it is consists of two rectangular halls A and B, followed by a significantly larger square Hall C; Used as a communal banquet and gathering hall, highlighting an immense ceiling of 39 x 39 meters, structurally reinforced with four wooden pillars placed 12 meters apart from each other.
-Hall B (46m x 14.6m) may be associated with the king’s political/ governmental operations such as overseeing working efficiency, reviewing output of goods, and accounting of payments.
-Placed above the Palace’s Royal Hypogeum, Hall A (41m x 20m) held strong religious connotation and was reserved for ritual practice.
-Altogether, the Central Representative Unit acts as the Royal Palace’s functional identity, highlighting the roles that religious ritual, palatial politics, and commercial economy played into the identity of Qatna.
+The audience, governmental, and cultic halls are known to be the heart of the palace's functional value.
+These units are built using the architectural Double-Hall Concept, seen as it consists of two rectangular halls A and B, followed by a significantly larger square Hall C; Used as a communal banquet and gathering hall, highlighting an immense ceiling of 39 x 39 meters, structurally reinforced with four wooden pillars placed 12 meters apart from each other.
+Hall B (46m x 14.6m) may be associated with the king's political/ governmental operations such as overseeing working efficiency, reviewing output of goods, and accounting of payments.
+Placed above the Palace's Royal Hypogeum, Hall A (41m x 20m) held strong religious connotation and was reserved for ritual practice.
+Altogether, the Central Representative Unit acts as the Royal Palace's functional identity, highlighting the roles that religious ritual, palatial politics, and commercial economy played into the identity of Qatna.